-Within school, the security of data is coordinated by Sarah Lambert (Administrative Officer)
+Within school the security of data is coordinated by Sarah Lambert The governor with special responsibility for data security is Giles Meadows

 The school has appointed a Data Protection Officer who has responsibility for overseeing the implementation of this policy and all GDPR related documents.
 The DPO will monitor compliance, report to the school leadership and support the school with updates and interpretations as the GDPR develops.